JessiPolanco/Scripts/README.md

 | VM 2     |      NO             | 10.0.0.1  10.1.0.5           |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it
+No configuration was performed manually, which is advantageous because it allows for scalability and redundancy.
+Scalability allows the user to deploy software to multiple servers at once while redunancy gives the user abilities to replace corrupted servers without compromising the web applications available.

 The playbook implements the following tasks:
+-  The playbook would give instructions to look for the {elkserver} group and target IP addresses and installs an instance of docker.io .
+-  Following the YAML file installs python3.pip.
+-  Next is the installations of docker python module.
+-  Expansion of memory by 262144 vm.max_map_count.
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+-  Finally, download and install the imagine of the ELK container:sebp/elk:761 and publishing ports.
-- ...
-- ...

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK container instance.

 **Note**: The following image link needs to be updated.
 Replace `docker_ps_output.png` with the name of your screenshot image file.